oskvr37/tiddl/README.md

 It's inspired by [Tidal-Media-Downloader](https://github.com/yaronzz/Tidal-Media-Downloader) - currently not mantained project.
 This repository will contain features requests from that project and will be the enhanced version.

+> [!WARNING]
+> This app is for personal use only and is not affiliated with Tidal.
+Users must ensure their use complies with Tidal's terms of service and local copyright laws.
+Downloaded tracks are for personal use and may not be shared or redistributed.
+The developer assumes no responsibility for misuse of this app.

 # Installation

 Install package using `pip`